Monitoring of the implementation of the Council of Europe Convention on Action against Trafficking in Human Beings

 Co-operation

-A project on Strengthening anti-trafficking action in Bosnia and Herzegovina (2023 – 2024) is being implemented by the Council of Europe.
-The Project is funded by voluntary contributions in the framework of the Council of Europe Action Plan for Bosnia and Herzegovina (2022–2025).
+A project on Strengthening access to justice and effective remedies for victims of trafficking in Bosnia and Herzegovina is being implemented by the Council of Europe.
+This project is implemented under the Council of Europe Action Plan for Bosnia and Herzegovina 2022-2025 and funded through voluntary contributions.

 The Council of Europe Anti-Trafficking Convention is the first international legal instrument to take a human rights-based approach to the fight against human trafficking.